DenizBoettcher/1k-words/README.md

 # 1 K Words — Single‑User Vocabulary Trainer

-A lightweight, offline‑friendly flash‑card app to learn the 1 000 most common Turkish ↔ German words.
+A lightweight, flash‑card app to learn the 1 000 most common words, languages can now be importet.
 *Words are stored in* `vocabulary.json`.
 The API rewrites the file on every update.